Select. Submit. Protect.

 Project

-Pass the Benjamin Harrison National Recreation Area and Wilderness Establishment Act, adding approximately 15,300 acres to the Charles Deam Wilderness (more than doubling the size of Indiana’s only wilderness to 28,253 acres) and establishing the 29,382 acre Benjamin Harrison National Recreation Area surrounding the expanded wilderness area.
+The Benjamin Harrison National Recreation Area and Wilderness Establishment Act (S.4402 and H.R.8535 in the 118th Congress) will be passed and signed by the President, adding approximately 15,300 acres to the Charles Deam Wilderness (more than doubling the size of Indiana’s only wilderness to 28,253 acres) and establishing the 29,382 acre Benjamin Harrison National Recreation Area surrounding the expanded wilderness area.

 What TCA Staff are Saying